fansari-hub/farid-ansari-capstone/README.md

 ### Problem

-ChatGPT currently interacts with users using one AI "personality" at a time based on an assistant "conditioning" prompt.
-If the user wants the AI to change personality and "creativity temperature," they need to either start a new chat session with a different "conditioning" prompt or ask the AI to change its personality mid-conversation, which feels unnatural.
-"Janus GPT" addresses this problem by allowing the user to talk to multiple ChatGPT personalities simultaneously by acting as a conversation "director".
-These ChatGPT personalities can interact with each other, offering a broader perspective on the same question asked by the user.
-This has also the potential to generate hilarious meme-worthy LLM conversations.
+ChatGPT currently interacts with users using one AI "personality" at a time, based on an assistant "conditioning" prompt.
+If a user wants the ChatGPT to change its personality or "creativity temperature," they must either start a new chat session with a different conditioning prompt or ask the AI to change its personality mid-conversation, which can feel unnatural.

+"Janus GPT" solves this issue by allowing users to engage with multiple ChatGPT personalities simultaneously, acting as a conversation "director."
+These ChatGPT personalities can also interact with one another, providing a broader perspective on the same question asked by the user.
+This setup also has the potential to create hilarious, meme-worthy LLM conversations.

 ### User Profile

-Individuals who would like to experiment with LLM and go beyond what OpenAI's standard ChatGPT to seek advice from the LLM with using broader "perspectives" simultenously.
+Individuals who want to experiment with LLMs and go beyond OpenAI's standard ChatGPT can use Janus GPT to seek advice from the LLM by getting broader "perspectives" simultaneously.

 ###  Features

-* Ability to Chat with one or more LLM "personality" at the same time.
+* Ability to chat with one or more LLM "personalities" at the same time.
-* User can send message to all personalities or a single personality (@username <message>).
+* User can send messages to all personalities or send a messsage to a single personality using @username.
-* LLM Personality "profile" page where the user can be able to provide a conditioning prompt and other parameters.
-The LLM can also generate its own "avatar" image to be used in the chat using the provided conditioning prompt.
+* A LLM Personality "profile" page where the user can provide a conditioning prompt and other parameters.
+The LLM can also generate its own "avatar" image based on the provided conditioning prompt.

 ## Implementation